 Visual field mapping by finger confrontation localizes lesions in the visual pathway (Fig. 54-1); formal testing using a perimeter may be necessary.
 The goal is to determine whether the lesion is anterior to, at, or posterior to the optic chiasm.
 A scotoma confined to one eye is caused by an anterior lesion affecting the optic nerve or globe; swinging flashlight test may reveal an afferent pupil defect (APD).
 History and ocular examination are usually sufficient for diagnosis.
 If a bitemporal hemianopia is present, lesion is located at optic chiasm (e.g., pituitary adenoma, meningioma).
 Homonymous visual field loss signals a retrochiasmal lesion affecting the optic tract, lateral geniculate body, optic radiations, or visual cortex (e.g., stroke, tumor, abscess).
 Neuroimaging is recommended for any pt with a bitemporal or homonymous hemianopia.

 Deficits in visual fields caused by lesions affecting visual pathways.

 TRANSIENT OR SUDDEN VISUAL LOSS

-In central or branch retinal vein occlusion, the fundus exam reveals engorged, phlebitic veins with extensive retinal hemorrhages.
+In central or branch retinal vein occlusion, the fundus examination reveals engorged, phlebitic veins with extensive retinal hemorrhages.

-In age-related macular degeneration, characterized by extensive drusen and scarring of the pigment epithelium, leakage of blood or fluid from subretinal neovascular membranes can produce sudden ...
+In age-related macular degeneration, characterized by extensive drusen and scarring of the pigment epithelium, leakage of ...